Boletus edulis: Commercial harvest

-A 1998 estimate suggests the total annual worldwide consumption of Boletus edulis and closely related species (B. aereus, B. pinophilus, and B. reticulatus) to be between 20,000 and 100,000 tons.
+A 1998 estimate suggested that the total annual worldwide consumption of Boletus edulis and closely related species (B. aereus, B. pinophilus, and B. reticulatus) was between 20,000 and 100,000 tons.
 Approximately 2,700 tonnes (3,000 tons) were sold in France, Italy and Germany in 1988, according to official figures.
-The true amount consumed far exceeds this, as it does not account for informal sales or consumption by collectors.
+The true amount consumed far exceeds this, as the official sales figures did not account for informal sales or consumption by collectors.
 They are widely exported and sold in dried form, reaching countries where they do not occur naturally, such as Australia and New Zealand.
 The autonomous community of Castile and León in Spain produces 7,700 tonnes (8,500 tons) annually.
-In autumn, the price of porcini in the Northern Hemisphere typically ranges between $20 and $80 per kilogram, although in New York in 1997 the scarcity of fruit bodies elevated the wholesale price to more than $200 per kilogram.
+In autumn, the price of porcini in the Northern Hemisphere typically ranges between $20 and $80 per kilogram, although in New York in 1997 the wholesale price rose to more than $200 per kilogram due to scarcity.

 In the vicinity of Borgotaro in the Province of Parma of northern Italy, the four species Boletus edulis, B. aereus, B. aestivalis and B. pinophilus have been recognised for their superior taste and officially termed Fungo di Borgotaro.
 Here these mushrooms have been collected for centuries and exported commercially.
-Owing to the globalization of the mushroom trade most of the porcini commercially available in Italy or exported by Italy no longer originate there.
-Porcini and other mushrooms are imported into Italy from various locations, especially China and eastern European countries; these are then often re-exported under the "Italian porcini" label.
+Owing to the globalisation of the mushroom trade most of the porcini commercially available in Italy or exported by Italy no longer originate there.
+Porcini and other mushrooms are also imported into Italy from various locations, especially China and eastern European countries; these are then often re-exported under the "Italian porcini" label.